 While John's gospel does not record the institution of the Lord's Supper among the events of this night, the other gospels do.
-Christians therefore keep this night with celebrations both at the basin (footwashing) and at the Lord's Table (Holy Communion).
+This is why Christians have traditionally observed this night both at the basin (footwashing) and at the Lord's Table (Holy Communion).

 This content was produced by Ask The UMC, a ministry of United Methodist Communications.